DataDog/documentation/content/en/developers/metrics/metrics_type.md

 * [DogStatsD][4]
 * [Datadog API][3]

-Most data we receive is submitted via the Agent.
-For data submitted through an Agent Check or DogstatsD, aggregation will occur when multiple points arrive in a short time interval.
-During that time interval, the Agent will combine values that belong in the same time series (i.e. values with identical tags) and send a single representative value for that interval.
+Most of the data received by Datadog is submitted via the Agent.
+For data submitted through an Agent Check or DogstatsD, aggregation occur when multiple points arrive in a short time interval.
+During that time interval, the Agent combines values that belong in the same time series (i.e. values with identical tags) and sends a single representative value for that interval.
 This combined value is stored with a single timestamp.
-The way values are combined/aggregated varies depending on metric type.
+The way in which values are combined and aggregated varies, depending on metric type.

-Data submitted directly to our API is not aggregated by Datadog before storage (except in the case of Distributions).
+Data submitted directly to the Datadog API is not aggregated by Datadog before storage (except in the case of Distributions).
 The raw values sent to Datadog are stored as-is.

 ### Metric Submission Types
-This table discusses each Metric Submission Type (via Agent or DogStatsD) and how it's aggregated before being mapped into in-app Metric Type.
-Note, no aggregation occurs for API metric submissions.
+This table discusses each Metric Submission Type (through Agent or DogStatsD) and how it is aggregated before being mapped into in-app Metric Type. **Note**: no aggregation occurs for API metric submissions.

 {{< tabs >}}
 {{% tab "COUNT" %}}

-**The `COUNT` metric submission type represents the total number of event that occur in one time interval.** A `COUNT` is used to add up the values of something in that time- total connections made to a database, or the total number of requests to an endpoint, for example.
-This number can accumulate or decrease over time - it is not monotonically increasing.
+**The `COUNT` metric submission type represents the total number of events that occur in one time interval.** A `COUNT` is used to add up the values of something in that time—total connections made to a database, or the total number of requests to an endpoint, for example.
+This number can accumulate or decrease over time.
+It is not monotonically increasing.

 For example, suppose a webserver is running the Datadog Agent, and you're tracking the number of HTTP requests received as a `COUNT` metric.
 This webserver receives: